 Except for female Morgan, who inherits her mother's hairstyle instead.
 Chrom's mother could have always had blue hair.

 Chalk it up to Gameplay and Story Segregation.
 Technically, unless you want to get into genetics, there should be nothing stopping any of the children from inheriting either of their parent's hair colors; it's just that all of them besides Lucina and female!Morgan are tied to their mothers, and the hair color thing is just a token means of differentiating them based on their fathers without altering more important parts of their character (personality, build, class, etc.).
-Lucina always looks the same regardless of her mother because of plot reasons (it would be much harder to pass as Marth with pink hair, for instance, not to mention you see her several times before determining her mother), and female!Morgan gets her mother's hair color because male!Avatar will always be her father, so the differentiation has to come from her mother instead.
+Lucina always looks the same regardless of her mother because of plot reasons (it would be much harder to pass as Marth with pink hair, for instance, and you see her several times before determining her mother), and female!Morgan gets her mother's hair color because male!Avatar will always be her father, so the differentiation has to come from her mother instead.
 Chrom's parents, however, are set in stone and never show on screen, so whether he looks like Emmeryn and Lissa or not doesn't really matter.

 Actually, consider this - Chrom and Lissa's parents are not seen in the story.
-For all we know, one of them has Blonde hair, and one has blue hair.
+For all we know, one of them has blonde hair, and one has blue hair.
 It could have been either one - maybe their father.

 Or maybe Chrom just has recessive Fire Emblem Protagonist genes (which more often than not come with blue hair), and both his parents have blond hair.